Best Time to Visit Mount Rainier: Will the Mountain Be Out?

 Wildflowers line the roads leading to the Paradise and Sunrise visitor centers, and you’ll find masses of blooms on the hiking trails starting from both main parking areas.

-• Edith Creek (Paradise) – A short walk from the visitor center, continue walking over the bridge past Edith Creek for slopes filled with avalanche lilies.
+• Edith Creek (Paradise) – A short walk from the visitor center, continue walking over a picturesque bridge leading to expansive meadows filled with wildflowers.

-• Sunrise Nature Trail (Sunrise) – My 70-year-old mother and I marveled at all the pasqueflower seedheads we saw along this easy hike.
+• Sunrise Nature Trail (Sunrise) – My 70-year-old mom and I marveled at the blooming pasqueflower seedheads along this easy loop with panoramic views.

-• Indian Henry’s Hunting Ground (Longmire) – After a strenuous climb through old-growth forest, you’re rewarded with panoramic mountain views and meadow blooms.
+• Indian Henry’s Hunting Ground (Longmire) – After a challenging climb through old-growth forest, you’re rewarded with panoramic mountain views and meadow blooms.

 Hikers walk along Naches Peak Loop, lined with vibrant wildflowers, including scarlet paintbrush, under a clear sky in a lush, forested area.
 The scene captures the summer bloom of wildflowers at Mt Rainier, offering a colorful contrast against the green landscape and towering evergreens.